pwiecha/yas_router/README.md

 # yas_router
-Yet Another Simple Router - a comprehensive COCOTB verification example of the Verilog RTL simple router model
+Yet Another Simple Router - a COCOTB verification example of the Verilog RTL simple router model This is a work in progress.
+Feel free to use this to kickstart your verification environment.
+Take a look at e.g. ArgParser from common to easily process your command line arguments.

 Initial Specification